iota-wiki/Design-Resources/README.md

 # What else do i need to know?
-  - Please follow the Design-Guideline if you want to contribute images for the Wiki.
-(Coming soon)
+  - Please follow the Design-Guideline if you want to contribute images for the Wiki
   - If you want to add new files, such as Icons etc, place them in the correct folder to keep a clean structure
   - Be aware of how you name files